SERVICES

 FOOD

-Normal ageing is associated with a decrease in lean body tissue (muscles) and total body water because lean tissue contains 73% water and an increase in the proportion of body fats [1,4].
+Normal aging is associated with a decrease in lean body tissue (muscles) and total body water because lean tissue contains 73% water and an increase in the proportion of body fats [1,4].

-Nutritional goals should include supporting, and preventing the onset or slowing the progression of, age-related disorders, and improving the pet’s quality of life and, if possible, prolonging life expectancy [1,4].
+Nutritional goals should include supporting, and preventing the onset or slowing the progression of, age-related disorders, improving the pet’s quality of life, and, if possible, prolonging life expectancy [1,4].

 WATER